OpenShift authentication with IPA

 membership, as well as in creation metadata for certain other objects.

-field configures the IdentityProvider
+The attributes field configures the IdentityProvider to map

 attributes in the LDAP entity to fields in these proxy objects.